 History of Architecture to be studied as the development of building forms in response to social, religious, aesthetic and environmental factors.
-The study should focus on the three-dimensional forms, plan forms, façade organization, a structural solution, construction methods and ornamentation.
-The study should focus on the general trends and not on specific e.g. of buildings.
-COURSE CONTENTS:
+It focuses on the three-dimensional forms plans forms, façade organization, a structural solution, construction methods and ornamentation as well as focus on the general trends and not on specific e.g. of buildings.

-Detailed study & analysis of architectural design fundamentals through significant e.g. in the light of the following for the periods mentioned in the modules - Genesis of seed ideas & concepts; Timeline; Socio-political background, key people involved; Climatic & geographic influence; General settlement pattern; Cities & its civic places; Construction technology & material; Design principles; Typology; Evolution; Spatial organization; Form & Detailing.
-The e.g. to represent the following historical styles are suggestive & students are encouraged to explore additional e.g. for a comprehensive understanding of the respective styles.
+Detailed study & analysis of architectural design fundamentals through significant e.g. in the light of the following for the periods mentioned in the modules.
+Genesis of seed ideas & concepts; Timeline; Socio-political background, key people involved; Climatic & geographic influence; General settlement pattern; Cities & its civic places; Construction technology & material; Design principles; Typology; Evolution; Spatial organization; Form & Detailing.
+The e.g. to represent the following historical styles are suggestive & students are encouraged to explore additional e.g. for a comprehensive understanding of the respective styles